Make-Ahead Creole-Style Shrimp Etouffee is easy to deliver on a weeknight—like Mardi Gras!—because you make the roux-based sauce in advance.

 - 1 lb shrimp, peeled, deveined, cleaned, and patted dry, (I like the 31–40 count size)

-- 1 tbsp vegetable oil, (or a light coating of cooking spray; see Recipe Note 3)
+- 1 tablespoon vegetable oil, (or a light coating of cooking spray; see Recipe Note 3)

 - chopped parsley